 Tip: To streamline your soccer tryouts, designate one evaluator for each drill to ensure efficient flow.
 This allows evaluators to become proficient in the specific drill they are assessing.

-3. Select a Variety Soccer Tryout Drills
+3. Select a Variety Tryout Drills

 Positioning, shooting, dribbling, coordination, and passing.
 As a soccer coach, you are likely going to evaluate your players across all of these core skills.
 Therefore, as a rule of thumb, choose 3-4 drills for each skill.
 I.e., When evaluating passing, a few soccer drills would be the triangle, four corners, and square passing drills.